breedhub/interconnect/README.md

 &lt;connect-addr&gt; and &lt;listen-addr&gt; are written in the form of host:port or just /path/to/unix/socket.
-Listen host and port can contain * symbol for any host or random port respectively.
-Default listen address is *:*.
+Listen host and port can contain &lowast; symbol for any host or random port respectively.
+Default listen address is &lowast;:&lowast;.

 Note: listen address is just a recommendation for the client of the connection, they will still be able to set any listen address they want